-The mass is continuously heated and stirred till whole of the mass melts.
-Once the whole mass acquires uniform consistency (i.e., whole mass has melted) clean sharp sand or grit it added in proportion of two parts of sand or grit to one part of asphalt.
+The mass is continuously heated and stirred till the whole of the mass melts.
+Once the whole mass acquires uniform consistency (i.e., the whole mass has melted) clean sharp sand or grit is added in a proportion of two parts of sand or grit to one part of asphalt.

-This mixture of sand and asphalt is continued to be heated till it starts emitting light brown coloured smoke.
-At this stage the mixture which is also known as compost, acquires such a consistency that it can drop freely from the stirrer.
+This mixture of sand and asphalt is continued to be heated till it starts emitting light brown-colored smoke.
+At this stage, the mixture which is also known as compost, acquires such a consistency that it can drop freely from the stirrer.
 At this temperature, the mix or compost is considered fit for use.

-Compost should not be heated further as otherwise, it may get over-burnt and its properties undergo marked change which are unfavourable for a good floor finishing.
+Compost should not be heated further as otherwise, it may get over-burnt and its properties undergo marked change which is unfavorable for a good floor finishing.